tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-t-sql-tuesday-016-count-and-delete-duplicates.md

 ---
 [<img src="/wp-content/uploads/blogs/DataMgmt/olap_1.gif" align="left" />][1]

-This month&#8217;s T-SQL Tuesday is being hosted by our very own, Jes Borland ([Twitter][2] | [Blog][3]).
-Not only is she hosting this month but she is making it possible for LessThanDot&#8217;s first T-SQL Tuesday event.
+This month's T-SQL Tuesday is being hosted by our very own, Jes Borland ([Twitter][2] | [Blog][3]).
+Not only is she hosting this month but she is making it possible for LessThanDot's first T-SQL Tuesday event.
 The topic that is brought to us is to discuss with everyone how we solved business problems with aggregate functions.
 I thought this would be a good time to delete some data so here is my post on the topic.</p>

 **Duplicates are Evil**